Real and Imaginary Numbers

-- All terminating decimals or decimals that have an end (positive or negative) are rational numbers: If a decimal number has finite or countable number of digits, then that decimal number is a rational number.
-Example: 0.01, 0.99, -0.23234, -0.421, etc. are rational numbers.
+- All terminating decimals or decimals with an end (positive or negative) are rational numbers: If a decimal number has a finite or countable number of digits, that decimal number is rational.
+Example: 0.01, 0.99, -0.23234, -0.421, etc., are rational numbers.

 - All non-terminating (never-ending) repeating decimals (positive or negative) are rational numbers: If a decimal number has an infinite or uncountable number of digits but the digits are being repeated, then the decimal number is a rational number.
 Example : 0.9999… , 0.123123123123…, 0.010101…, – 0.11111…, etc. are rational numbers.

 Meanwhile, non-terminating non-repeating decimals such as 0.5411346565134…, 0.28992139813…, etc are not rational numbers.
 Non-terminating non-repeating decimals have an uncountable number of digits that are not repeated in a certain pattern.
 You cannot express these non-terminating non-repeating decimals as a fraction with integers.